ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 By wrapping your application in `GradioServer`, you can increase the number of CPUs and/or GPUs available to the application.
 :::{note}
-Ray Serve doesn't support routing requests properly to multiple replicas of `GradioServer`, so you should only have a single replica.
+Ray Serve doesn't support routing requests to multiple replicas of `GradioServer`, so you should only have a single replica.
 :::

 :::{note}